The CV Store | Your first step to a better career

-interim manager“There’s no standard formula, you just make a difference and move on”
+text book with the words manager wanted on the front“There’s no standard formula, you just make a difference and move on”

 Vivian Silverman is an Interim Manager.
 He works on a number of projects each year, implementing change within different companies.
-Over the years, many of his projects have been selected by Alium Partners, the leading independent provider of Interim Management Professionals in the UK.

 What do you actually do?